Daniel-KM/Omeka-S-module-Common/README.md

 by the class Module.
 This is why there are methods suffixed with "Auto" that can be used in such a case.

+### Config form "Apply" button

+The trait can add an "Apply" button next to the standard "Submit" button on a module config form.
+Unlike "Submit", which saves and returns to the module list, "Apply" saves the settings and stays on the form (active tab included).

+The button is opt-in per module: call `$this->appendConfigApplyAsset($renderer)` in `getConfigForm()` to display it.
+The "stay on the form" behavior is handled by the trait `handleConfigForm()`; modules that override `handleConfigForm()` must call `$this->redirectToConfigFormOnApply($controller)` before returning, so it also runs after their own processing (saved settings, dispatched jobs, etc.).

+The button can also be enabled globally for every module config form (even modules that do not use the trait) with an option provided by module [Easy Admin].

 ### Installing resources

 To install resources, the class `ManageModuleAndResources` can be used.
 It is